 G has generic parameters if the subgroup Omega of GL(d,q)

-contains two different ppd-elements (see IsPpdElement
+contains two different ppd-elements (see IsPpdElement), that is a

 ppd(d, q; e_1)-element and a ppd(d, q; e_2)-element for d/2 < e_1